makyo/drab-makyo.com/cv.md

 ### Ancillary work

+* President of the [Furry Writers' Guild](https://furrywritersguild.com) for the 2017 cycle
 * Associate Member of the [Furry Writers' Guild](https://furrywritersguild.com)
 * [Bookmarfs](http://bookmarfs.com) --- a book club for furries exploring and discussing written works inside and outside the fandom